 DMI Address Name Description 0×11 dmstatus Debug Module Status.
-See Table 151 for more information.
+See Table 163 for more information.
 0×10 dmcontrol Debug Module Control.
-See Table 152 for more information.
+See Table 164 for more information.
 0x12 hartinfo Hart Information.
-See Table 153 for more information.
+See Table 165 for more information.
 0x14 hawindowsel Read/Write.
 Select which window of up to 32 harts is visible in hawindow.
 Not used by SiFive since all SiFive systems have less than 32 harts.
+0x15 hawindow Read/Write.
+Window of 32 harts to be selected, in addition to the one selected by hartsel.
+Bit 0 corresponds to hart 0.
+A 1 will select the corresponding hart.
 0×40 haltsum0 Read-only.
 Halt Summary 0: Bit n reads 1 if hart n is halted.
 0x13 haltsum1 Read-only.
-Only present on systems with >32 harts, so not used by SiFive.
+Only present on systems with >32 harts, so not used by SiFive .
 0x16 abstractcs Abstract Control and Status.
-See Table 154 for more informa- tion.
-0x18 abstractauto Select whether access to particular DATA or PROGBUF loca- tions will re-execute the last command.
-Used for block trans- fers or other repeating commands.
-See Table 156 for more information.
+See Table 166 for more information.
+0x18 abstractauto Select whether access to particular DATA or PROGBUF locations will re-execute the last command.
+Used for block transfers or other repeating commands.
+See Table 168 for more information.
 0x17 command Initiate abstract command.
-See Table 155 for more informa- tion.
-0x04-0x0F data0 - Read/Write DATA registers.
-32-bit SiFive cores have 1 data data11 register, 64-bit cores have 2.
-0x20-0x2F progbuf0 - Read/Write PROGBUF registers. progbuf15 0x32 dmcs2 Fields to set up and read back Halt Group or Resume Group configuration.
+See Table 167 for more information.
+0x04-0x0F data0 - data11 Read/Write DATA registers.
+32-bit SiFive cores have 1 data register, 64-bit cores have 2.
+0x20-0x2F progbuf0 - progbuf15 Read/Write PROGBUF registers.
+0x32 dmcs2 Fields to set up and read back Halt Group or Resume Group configuration.
 Present by default on systems with more than 1 hart or with any external triggers.
-See Table 157 for more information.
+See Table 169 for more information.
 0x37-0x3F sbXXXX Read/Write.
 System Bus Access.

-Table 139: Debug Module Register Map Seen from the Debug Module Interface
+Table 151: Debug Module Register Map Seen from the Debug Module Interface